sixolet/about/resume.md

   without downtime
 - Wrote an automated testing server, with a web front-end that allows users to easily see differences in test results between runs
-- Co-wrote the current specification for DDP, Meteor's data and RPC protocol
-- Implemented many of the necessary framework features to support the current DDP specification
+- Co-wrote the DDP (Meteor's data and RPC protocol) version pre-1 specification, and implemented many of the necessary framework features to support it

 #### StreamBase Systems (now TIBCO) (July 2007 - November 2012)